l3-hpc/howto-xsede/OSN-Expanse-Backup.md

 endpoint = https://renc.osn.xsede.org
 no_check_bucket = true
 ```
 Note:  Do not put things like keys and passwords in documents.
 If you have read/write access, then find the keys on the [Storage Portal](https://portal.osn.xsede.org).
 And yes, the square brackets are necessary.
+(I shouldn't list our actual bucket name in public documentation either, but since it is a private bucket for now, what the hey.
+For the near term, I want to make it easy for our group to cut and paste.)

-Command are in the form:
+Commands are in the form:
 ```
 rclone [command] OyBcSt:/ees210015-bucket01
 ```